 Generate an Audit

-Use your Enterprise ID and password to log in to the system.
+Use your NetID and Password to log in to the system.
 These are the same values that are used to log in to Student Self-Service.

 Audit Request Page

-- Run Selected Program
+- Run Declared Programs:

-- Catalog Year: This value controls which requirements appear in the degree audit report.
+- Catalog Year: This value controls which requirements appear in the degree audit.
 All requirements have an effective date associated with them.
-The catalog year value determines which version of a particular requirement is included in the degree audit report.
-Entering an incorrect catalog year may result in an inaccurate report.
+The catalog year value determines which version of a particular requirement is included in the degree audit.
+Entering an incorrect catalog year may result in an inaccurate audit.

 - Course: This field is the course subject and number.
 Spacing is critical and must conform to this mask: a combination of 6 characters and spaces for the subject and three numbers (e.g. RHET 105).
 If a course has a subject with less than 4 characters, simply include additional space(s) between the last character of the subject and the first number (e.g. CS 125).